 Associate Professor of Sociology.
 Shepherd teaches classes in organizations, culture, and how institutions attempt to change individual and group behavior.
 She studies how social networks, social norms and other group processes, culture, and organizations shape behavior, and facilitate or impede social change more broadly.
 Shepherd uses a wide range of methods including network analysis, survey and field-based experiments, digital and computational tools, interviews, and archival research.
-Her work is currently funded by the Rutgers University Research Council, the Russell Sage Foundation, and the Robert Wood Johnson Foundation.
+Her work is currently funded by the Robert Wood Johnson Foundation, the Russell Sage Foundation, Washington Center for Equitable Growth, and WorkRise.

 Hana Shepherd's work covers three areas.